grettke/help/help.md

 -   Formatting
     -   Code Snippet.
         -   Programming language expressions.
-        -   Shell commands
+        -   Shell commands that are executable
         -   Use `code style`
     -   Non-Code Snippet.
-        -   Program names, file types
+        -   File types
+        -   Program names that aren&rsquo;t referring to the artifact itself
+            -   Shell scripts and commands
+            -   `Scheme` and `Java`
         -   Use `verbatim` style
     -   Package.
         -   Same as Headline.